Illustration of a woman gesturing with the text “Domain Authority vs Page Authority: Key Differences Explained” – SEO Insights by IdeasToReach.

 However, you can have:

-• A high DA but low PA — if a specific page lacks backlinks or structure
+• A high DA but low PA — if a specific page lacks more links, structure, or high authority signals

-• A low DA but high PA — if one page earned quality links (like a viral post or featured article)
+• A low DA but high PA — if one page earned high quality backlinks (like a viral post or featured article)

 So don’t ignore PA — it’s a smart way to spot high-potential pages worth promoting further.